graphprotocol/contracts/packages/issuance/deploy/legacy/docs/archive/Analysis.md

 ---

-## Practical Alignment: Mapping Legacy to Current

-### Contract Name Mappings

-Current components (from `DEPLOYMENT.md` and Ignition modules):

-- `IssuanceAllocator` – proxy + implementation
-- `DirectAllocation` – proxy + implementation (replaces legacy "PilotAllocation" conceptually)
-- `RewardsEligibilityOracle` – proxy + implementation (replaces legacy `ServiceQualityOracle`)

-**Rough mapping:**

-- Legacy `ServiceQualityOracle` → `RewardsEligibilityOracle`
-- Legacy `PilotAllocation` → `DirectAllocation` (same role: additional allocation targets)
-- Legacy `GraphProxyAdmin2` → we currently have per-module `ProxyAdmin` contracts in Ignition; we may still adopt a shared admin pattern if helpful, but that is an implementation choice

-### Key Alignment Points

-**1. Keep issuance deploy package component-only**

-`packages/issuance/deploy/ignition/modules/*` should focus on deploying and initializing:

-- `IssuanceAllocator` (with GraphToken address parameterized)
-- `DirectAllocation` instances
-- `RewardsEligibilityOracle` (with eligibility period/timeouts etc.)

-They should not directly call into RewardsManager or GraphToken governance functions for production flows.

-**2. Introduce (or reuse) an orchestration layer for "Active" states**

-Somewhere else (either a new `packages/deploy` or an existing Horizon/orchestration package), define targets/sequences that:

-- Upgrade RewardsManager implementation where needed
-- Call `RewardsManager.setIssuanceAllocator(IA)`
-- Call `RewardsManager.setServiceQualityOracle(Oracle)`
-- Call `GraphToken.addMinter(IA)`
-- Adjust allocations via `IssuanceAllocator.setTargetAllocation(...)`

-These are the steps that should be modelled as explicit Safe transactions and replayed in fork-based tests.

-**3. Make governance checkpoints explicit in tests**

-Fork-based Arbitrum tests should:

-- Run Ignition deploy modules for new components
-- Then impersonate governance and execute the exact sequence of transactions described in the legacy `DeploymentGuide.md` (adapted to the new contracts)
-- Then run assertion helpers that mirror the legacy `GovernanceAssertions` pattern

-### Arbitrum & Testnet Focus

-Legacy docs talk about mainnet + Arbitrum + Sepolia, but for this repo we care about:

-- **Arbitrum One / Arbitrum Sepolia** as primary; mainnet notes are structural inspiration
-- Legacy `ignition/configs/issuance.arbitrumOne.json5` and `issuance.arbitrumSepolia.json5` show the shape of parameters we'll likely need:
-  - Governance addresses (multisig, council)
-  - Existing RewardsManager proxy, GraphToken, existing ProxyAdmin(s)
-  - Optional `pendingImplementation` slots for upgrades

-These can guide how we structure `deploy/ignition/configs/issuance.arbitrum*.json5` and any future orchestration configs.

 ### Suggested Reuse from Legacy Code

 When deciding what to adapt from the legacy packages, the highest-value items are: